dapr/docs/daprdocs/content/en/reference/resource-specs/httpendpoints-reference.md

 type: docs
 title: "HTTPEndpoint spec"
 linkTitle: "HTTPEndpoint spec"
-description: "The HTTPEndpoint Dapr resource spec"
+description: "The HTTPEndpoint resource spec"
 weight: 300
 aliases:
   - "/operations/httpEndpoints/"
 ---

-The HTTPEndpoint is a Dapr resource that can be used to allow the invocation of non-Dapr endpoints from a Dapr application.
+The HTTPEndpoint is a Dapr resource that is used to enable the invocation of non-Dapr endpoints from a Dapr application.

 ## HTTPEndpoint format